ThinkbotsAreFree/logo.eno/README.md

 ### typetagging multiline values

-for multiline assignment, typetags come after the identifier.
+for multiline assignment, typetags come after the identifier, before the value. eno requires the closing line to be exactly like the opening line.

 ```eno
 -- oldPond #haiku